 A returning boomerang comes back because of gyroscopic precession.
 The two wings of a boomerang are shaped like airfoils, and because the boomerang spins as it flies, the top wing always moves faster through the air than the bottom one.
-That difference creates uneven lift, which produces a torque that slowly tilts the spinning boomerang into a circular path — right back to the thrower.
+That difference creates uneven lift, which produces a torque that slowly tilts the spinning boomerang into a circular path, sending it right back to the thrower.
 (Note: most boomerangs in history were the non-returning kind, used for hunting.)

 I was watching Justin Timberlake’s song “What Goes Around… Comes Around” on Youtube, and there was something about those words that made me drift off.
 The first thing my mind drifted to was a boomerang!
 I guess it makes sense somehow, but most people are probably already questioning my sanity, so I’ll just plead the 5th.
 I’ll be the first to admit that my brain is a bit weird.